JohnHofbauer/website/README.md

 # Updates

-I Plan on updating this project bi-weekly, in my free time as a place to exprament with many diffrent framworks and libaries.
+I Plan on updating my projects periodically, in my free time as a place to experiment with many different frameworks and libaries.

 Update 0.13
 Changed the website from one html file on a preview page https://htmlpreview.github.io/?https://github.com/JohnHofbauer/website/blob/main/index.html